aklump/link_checker/README.md

 Check your website for broken links.

-**Visit <https://aklump.github.io/link_checker> for full documentation.**

 ## Quick Start

 - Install in your repository root using `cloudy pm-install aklump/link_checker`
-- Open _bin/config/link_checker.yml_ and modify as needed.
+- Open _bin/config/link_checker.yml_ and set your config.
+- Crawl your site and create reports with `.bin/link_checker crawl`

 ## Requirements

-You must have [Cloudy](https://github.com/aklump/cloudy) installed on your system to install this package.
+You must have [Cloudy](https://github.com/aklump/cloudy) and [yarn](https://yarnpkg.com/en/) installed on your system to install this package.
-You must have [yarn](https://yarnpkg.com/en/) installed for other dependencies, as well.

 ## Installation